Tuvia Bielski: Later life

 After the war, Tuvia, Zus and their wives went to Israel via Romania, and ultimately immigrated to the United States in 1956.
 They joined their older brother Walter in New York, where he had gone before the war.
 Tuvia and Zus ran a small trucking firm in New York City for 30 years.
 He remained married to Lilka for the remainder of their lives.
 They had three children: sons Michael and Robert, and daughter Ruth, and ten grandchildren.
 Granddaughter Sharon Rennert made a documentary about her family called In Our Hands: The Legacy of the Bielski Partisans.

 When Tuvia died in 1987, he was nearly penniless.
 He was initially buried on Long Island; one year after his death, his remains were exhumed and taken to Jerusalem, where he was given a state funeral with full military honors in 1988.
-The exact grave is at Har Tamir - a part of Har HaMenuchot.
+The exact grave is at Har Tamir, a part of Har HaMenuchot.
 The following location is in Hebrew using Latin letters: Gush taf-bet, Chelka daled, Shura 19, kever 11 (block 402, section 4, row 19, grave 11).

 Legacy

 Daniel Craig portrayed Tuvia in the film Defiance (2008), which has been criticised in Poland due to its omission of the alleged involvement of the Bielski group in a massacre of Polish civilians conducted by Soviet-aligned partisans in Naliboki.
 The Naliboki massacre was the subject of an official inquiry by the Polish Institute of National Remembrance's Commission for the Prosecution of Crimes against the Polish Nation.
-As of 2009, the investigation had not concluded.
-Bielski partisan survivors have denied any involvement.
+The investigation ultimately did not find conclusive evidence linking the Bielski group to the crime.

+Bielski's memoirs, a manuscript written in Yiddish, were discovered in 2009 in Bielski's estate at the YIVO in New York.
+It was planned to be translated into English and published in 2012.